aiforged/docs/docs/services/ocr/amazon-ocr.md

 The **Amazon OCR Service** in AIForged uses Amazon Textract to extract raw text from documents, without preserving layout information.
 The extracted text is stored in the **Result** property of the document for downstream processing, analysis, or integration.

-{% hint style="info" %}
+!!! info
     Use this service when you need plain text extraction from images or PDFs for workflows such as data mining, regex pattern detection, and downstream AI processing.
-{% endhint %}

 ***